Our Team

 Tatia M.C.
 Lee, Ph.D., R. Psych.

 Professor Tatia Lee, Ph.D., is Chair Professor of Psychological Science & Clinical Psychology and May Professor in Neuropsychology, at the University of Hong Kong.
-In addition, she is a fellow of the American Psychological Association (Divisions 12 & 40), and of the American Psychological Society, respectively.
+In addition, she is a fellow of the World Academy of Sciences (TWAS), the Academy of Social Sciences, UK (FAcSS), the American Psychological Association (FAPA; Society of Clinical Psychology and Society of Clinical Neuropsychology), the Association for Psychological Science (FAPS; Clinical Psychology), and the American College of Professional Neuropsychology (FACPN) respectively.
 Professor Lee is also a registered clinical psychologist and a board certified neuropsychologist.
+Professor Lee’s research is at the frontier of neuropsychology and social cognitive affective neuroscience.

-Research Assistant Professor Nichol Wong
+Research Assistant Professor

 Postdoctoral Fellows